Finger pushing

 Coaching

 Denver’s Sean Payton has steered the Broncos to their longest winning streak since an 11-game run in 2012.
 He was able to have a bit of a breather against the Raiders, a game Denver led 24-7 until the final minutes.
 Before that, the Broncos had won seven of nine games during their streak by four points or less.
 Payton has talked regularly about Denver having what it takes to make the Super Bowl.
-Green Bay’s Matt LeFleur has an impressive winning percentage of .677 in seven years on the job, but so far has been unable to take the Packers to a Super Bowl.
-And after the Packers went to the NFC Championship Game during LeFleur’s first two seasons of 2019 and 2020, they haven’t been back.
-LeFleur, though, now has one of his more balanced teams on offense and defense.
+Green Bay’s Matt LaFleur has an impressive winning percentage of .677 in seven years on the job, but so far has been unable to take the Packers to a Super Bowl.
+And after the Packers went to the NFC Championship Game during LaFleur’s first two seasons of 2019 and 2020, they haven’t been back.
+LaFleur, though, now has one of his more balanced teams on offense and defense.

 Advantage: Broncos